grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 > [!IMPORTANT]
 > Battery authentication requires a stable internet
 > connection and the latest version of the [Surface Diagnostic Toolkit](https://www.microsoft.com/en-us/download/details.aspx?id=100440&msockid=3356787f36696b570c686c1c37e16a08).
-> If the battery validation tool fails or is not detected properly,
+> If the battery validation tool fails or isn't detected properly,
 > install the Surface Management Extension, reboot the device, and try
 > again with a new internet connection.
 If failures continue, reach out
 > to Microsoft Support.